 The other day at Kohl’s I was in one of those kinda lines.
 The lady 2 up from me was laden down with coupons and was double checking the prices on all of her clearance bargains.
 Both the shopper and the gal at the register were commenting on how fantastic the price on each single item was.

-The gal directly in front of me only had two items, but just as I was starting to feel hopeful about things picking up speed, the cashier began talking to her about all the good deals the previous shopper was able to enjoy..why?..because she had a Kohl’s card..and did she want to enjoy those same benefits and sign up for one as well?
+The gal directly in front of me only had two items, but just as I was starting to feel hopeful about things picking up speed, the cashier began talking to her about all the fantastic deals the previous shopper was able to enjoy..why? why you ask? ..because she had a Kohl’s card by golly..and did this woman want to enjoy those same benefits and sign up for one as well?

 Why, yes!… yes, she sure did.

 When it was finally my turn, I plopped (slammed?) three pair of Jockey underwear and one leather belt onto the table.
-I slid my card through the machine and impatiently (possibly rudely) answered “NO” to every single question asked.
+I slid my sweaty card through the machine and impatiently (possibly rudely?) answered “NO” to every single question asked.

 The cashier handed me my receipt for $62.